-Successful outcomes for the CRI program require collaboration between communities, First Nations local stakeholders BCWS and government land management agencies (e.g., natural resource districts, BC Parks) to ensure the seamless integration of community planning and provincial fuel management activities on crown lands.
-The CFRC is the recommended mechanism to facilitate this collaboration.
-Participation in, or development of a CFRC is an eligible activity in the CRI Community Funding and Supports stream.
+Successful outcomes for the CRI program require a level of collaboration between communities, First Nations local stakeholders BCWS and government land management agencies (e.g., natural resource districts, BC Parks) to ensure the seamless integration of community planning and provincial fuel management activities on crown lands.
+The CFRC is the recommended mechanism to facilitate this knowledge sharing.
+Participation in, or development of a CFRC is an eligible activity in the FireSmart Community Funding and Supports stream.